ocapn/ocapn/draft-specifications/Model.md

 >
 > For the purposes of surviving a round trip, the order of appearance of
 > entries in the struct must not be important for determining equivalence.
-> A struct representation concretely using one key order may validly
-> round-trip into a struct representation using another key order.
-> However, we encourage concrete representations to use some canonical key
-> order, though this is not a concern of the abstract syntax and data model.
 >
 > A JavaScript object that owns any symbol-keyed properties or uses a prototype
 > other than `Object.prototype` cannot be passed as an OCapN struct.